All our reports in your inbox

 The U.K. mobile industry is entering another year of consolidation, which could see the once crowded market reduced to just three operators.
 While 3 and O2 prepare to merge, we're witnessing both action and inaction from the country's operators.
-On the one hand, new network upgrades are boosting speed and pushing technology boundaries, but on the other, the U.K.'s already poor LTE coverage shows only minimal signs of improvement.
+On the one hand, new network upgrades are boosting speed and pushing technology boundaries, but on the other, the U.K.'s already poor LTE availability shows only minimal signs of improvement.
 We partnered with leading consumer advocate Which? to take a closer look at the current state of U.K. mobile networking, drawing on 60 million measurements taken between November and January.

 New network upgrades gave 3 a substantial LTE performance boost at the end of 2015, so much that 3's LTE network is challenging EE's LTE-Advanced network in terms of speed.
-But given 3’s poor 4G coverage, customers spent a good deal of their time on 3G networks, impacting its overall mobile data speeds.
+But given 3’s poor 4G availability, customers spent a good deal of their time on 3G networks, impacting its overall mobile data speeds.

-|Download Speed: 4G||Download Speed: 3G||Download Speed: Overall||Latency: 4G||Latency: 3G||Coverage: 4G|
+|Download Speed: 4G||Download Speed: 3G||Download Speed: Overall||Latency: 4G||Latency: 3G||Availability: 4G|

-This metric shows the average download speed on each network on 4G (LTE) connections.
+This metric shows the average download speed for each operator on LTE connections as measured by Opensignal users.

-This metric shows the average download speed experienced by a user across all of an operator's networks.
+This metric shows the average download speed experienced by Opensignal users across all of an operator's 3G and 4G networks.
 Overall speed doesn't just factor in 3G and LTE speeds, but also the availability of each network technology.
-Operators with lower LTE coverage tend to have lower overall speeds because their customers spend much more time connected to slower 3G networks.
+Operators with lower LTE availability tend to have lower overall speeds because their customers spend more time connected to slower 3G networks.

-This metric shows the average latency on each network on 4G (LTE) connections.
-Latency, measured in milliseconds, is the delay data experiences as it travels between points in the network.
+This metric shows the average latency for each operator on LTE connections as measured by Opensignal users.
+Latency, measured in milliseconds, is the delay data experiences as it makes a round trip through the network.
 A lower score in this metric is a sign of a more responsive network.

 We teamed up with consumer champion Which? to publish the first installment of our semi-annual State of Mobile Networks report for the U.K. In it we examine the mobile data performance of the country's four nationwide operators: 3, EE, O2 and Vodafone.
 First, let's take a look at speed.